 And…for all you cooks out there wondering what to do with some leftover turkey you’re probably going to have later this week, here’s an alternative to turkey soup!
 Just replace the chicken with chunks of leftover turkey (obviously, no need to cook the turkey first so skip that step).

-When I want to throw something together quickly for dinner for me and my husband, I’ll frequently saute up some cut up chicken tenders or shrimp with some mushrooms and spinach.
+When I want to throw something together quickly for dinner, I’ll frequently saute up some cut up chicken tenders or shrimp with some mushrooms and spinach.
 Then toss in some of my favorite Pesto (I always have small containers of it in my freezer to use throughout the year).
 Last week it was really cold outside and I wanted to make a casserole (cold weather does that to me) so I came up with this recipe instead.
 It’s similar to a mac and cheese recipe, with added ingredients.
 For the cheese sauce I used a combination of parmesan and Monterey jack cheeses instead of cheddar.
 Then added the best part…PESTO!
 I just love that stuff so much.
 You can use store-bought, but seriously, check out my homemade version, it’s the best!

 To make it “healthy” I added mushrooms and spinach like I do with my quick sauté version.
 I used the smaller size bag of spinach from the grocery store, but think the bigger size might have been better and add even more spinach to the mix.
 So if you want more spinach, add more!
 For the pasta I used cavatappi because it’s what I had on hand and I like the hearty shape.
 You could use penne or rigatoni if you want.
 Or heck, even elbow or shells!
 It doesn’t matter.
 Just make sure to cook it al dente so it doesn’t get mushy in the oven.Print